 Consumer perspectiveConsumers have reacted to the progression of the electric vehicle market with enthusiasm.
 The main motivating factor to purchasing an electric vehicle appears to be increased sustainability concerns.
 However, the lack of charging stations seems to be a leading concern for many Southeast Asian countries that do not have well-developed and publicly accessible EV charging infrastructures like South Korea and China.
 South Korea increased charging locations exponentially and has become the country with the highest number of charging locations per roadway.

 Environmentally friendly technologies such as electric vehicles can reduce air pollution, which is especially crucial in the megacities of India and China.
-In 2016, the annual air pollution level of particulate matter was the highest in Delhi and Beijing.
-Inhaling the particles can cause serious health problems which can lead to disabilities and deaths.
-If Asia Pacific continues its development of electric vehicles, phasing out conventional cars as some countries are pursuing, then vehicle emissions could decrease dramatically.
+Asian countries have the highest mortality excess caused by air pollution in the world.
+If the Asia-Pacific region continues its development of electric vehicles, phasing out conventional cars as some countries are pursuing, then vehicle emissions could decrease dramatically.
 Thus, the air pollution and quality of life for many citizens across the region would improve.